lynnpye/sl_triggers/src/sl_triggers_function_library.md

 **Description**

-Sets $$ to the keycode pressed after waiting for user to press any of the specified keys.
+Returns: int: the keycode pressed after waiting for user to press any of the specified keys.
-(See https://ck.uesp.net/wiki/Input_Script for the DXScanCodes)
+(See https://ck.uesp.net/wiki/Input_Script for the DXScanCodes) Usage 1: util_waitforkbd <dxscancode> [<dxscancode> ...]
+Usage 2: util_waitforkbd $keylist ; where $keylist is a int[]

 **Parameters**

-    dxscancode: <DXScanCode of key> [<DXScanCode of key> ...]
+    int: dxscancode: <DXScanCode of key>
-    arguments: ALTERNATIVE: <int list>
+    int[]: keylist: a list of dxscancode

 **Example**

     util_waitforkbd 74 78 181 55
+    listadd $keystowaitfor 74 78 181 55
+    util_waitforkbd $keystowaitfor

+; These do the same thing

 ### weather_state

 **Description**

-Weather related functions based on sub-function
+Returns: (varies): Weather related functions based on sub-function

 **Parameters**